 To all of my KIE Guys (new and old) thank you for being a part of my dream team.
 I couldn't of asked for a more a loyal groups of guys to represent my brands and the legacy it will leave behind.
 I love you guys.

 To my photographer James Barrett, thank you for stumbling into my store that first month I opened looking for premium denim in College Station.
-From that moment on, you've selflessly contributed to all that I do visually, both within my brand and businesses.
+From that moment on you have selflessly contributed to all that I do visually both within my brand, and retail businesses.
 Your immense talents have tremendously helped in bringing almost every single one of my visions to life over the past three years.
 I'm so lucky now to be able to call you my friend.

 To Katherine Morrow and Versy Picone, the dynamic duo that makes up my "Man-Glam" team, thank you for always making sure I look my best when at times I may have been at my worse.
 I'm beyond blessed to have the opportunity to work alongside some of the best in the industry like you two beautiful souls.

 To Courtney, my manager, confidant, and best friend.
 Words can't even begin to describe how much I appreciate our lifetime of friendship.
 You have always had my best interest at heart and are a constant reminder that good people still exist in this world.
 I'm beyond grateful for the connection and unbreakable bond we both share.
 Your continual dedication to my businesses and brand mean the world to me.

 Lastly, I would like to thank the most important person in my life and the one responsible for making all of this possible.
 My biggest fan and number one supporter, my constant reminder to never give up, my best friend and Mother.
 Thank you for being the most incredible Mother to my sister and I. Not only do you believe in my larger than life dreams, you constantly make sure I never give up on them.
 Twenty-eight years later you still manage to do the same, and for that, I'm forever grateful to call you my Mom.
 Love you to the moon and back...